 You could vary the game some different ways:

-Give the kids a specific theme of items to photograph for the game – an items for every letter of the alphabet or something like that.
+Give the kids a specific theme of items to photograph for the game – items for every letter of the alphabet or something like that.

 You could give them some guidance in what they photograph by sending them on a list with specifics on a variety of objects you want them to find and photograph, kind of like a scavenger hunt (something fuzzy, something bigger than yourself, something that makes noise, etc).
-It would be fun to see how the items compare to one another, if you have more than one child photographing.
+It would be fun to see how the items compare to one another if you have more than one child photographing.

-If there are two children playing, you could have them take their photos separate from one another and let them be surprised by what the other ends up taking photos of.
+If there are two children playing, you could have them take their photos separate from one another and let them be surprised by what the other end up taking photos of.
 Let the photos be revealed to each other as they play the game!

 Adding labels to your homemade photos/cards would add literacy value to your game.
 Or if you want your kids to practice reading some specific words, you could put some text only cards in your deck with those words on it, and using those words in this fun storytelling game might help your child become more familiar with the word and more fluent in reading it.
 Your child’s spelling words might work well too (obviously, nouns are the kind of words that work best in this game)!

-Remember, narrative skills are a key pre reading skill needed to move into being a successful reader.
+Remember, narrative skills are a key pre-reading skill needed to move into being a successful reader.
 This game is a great narrative skill builder!